Opening the door to Local Forest Conservation for Skiers

 As Founder and Managing Partner of Conservation Collaboratives (which owns and manages more than 1,000 acres of forestland in Northeast Vermont), and before that at Conservation International and the Center for Environmental Leadership in Business in Washington, DC, much of Laury Saligman’s work has revolved around conservation incentives.
-Her TogetherGreen fellowship will enable her to apply them in a new way: to create a pilot program to sell locally generated forest-based carbon offsets to skiers to neutralize travel-related carbon emissions.
-In conjunction with colleagues at the Northern Forest Center, University of Vermont, and Manomet Center for Conservation Sciences, the program will include selling offsets at one ski area as an add-on when a customer purchasers a lift ticket or ski package online.
-Laury plans to reach 5,000 skies with the offer over the winter of 2013, with a results-analyzing timeframe of that same winter and the spring of 2014.
+Her TogetherGreen fellowship enabled her to apply them in a new way: by creating a pilot program to sell locally generated forest-based carbon offsets to skiers to neutralize travel-related carbon emissions.